November 4, 2024

 Group of students, faculty at the 2024 Nuevo Comienzo at Wayne State University

-Wayne State University proudly joins the United State Congress and the State of Michigan in recognizing November as Native American Heritage Month.
+Wayne State University proudly joins the United States Congress and the State of Michigan in recognizing November as Native American Heritage Month.
 In tribute and celebration through campus events and the issuance of a proclamation, the university acknowledges its Native American, Alaskan Native and affiliated Island communities and the culture, traditions, languages, stories and vast contributions they have brought to our nation.

 Wayne State is a proud home for diverse communities, including Native Americans.
 As part of a broader national movement to include Indigenous studies in higher education, the university has offerings that focus on Native American heritage and programs designed to educate the community about Native histories, cultures and contemporary issues.